 Can I get free Prescriptions?

 There are some eligibility criteria which could mean that you’re entitled to free prescriptions in England.
-You can get free prescriptions if you’re aged under 16 or over 60, in full-time education, pregnant or have had a baby in the past 12 months, in possession of a medical exemption certificate (MedEx) for a specified medical condition/physical disability or in receipt of income support or Jobseeker’s Allowance.
+You can get free prescriptions if you’re aged under 16 or over 60, in full-time education, pregnant or have had a baby in the past 12 months.
+You can also get financial assistance if you’re in possession of a medical exemption certificate (MedEx) for a specified medical condition/physical disability or in receipt of income support or Jobseeker’s Allowance.